simonborer/db-course-2019/content/posts/the-1st-week.md

 		<div class="cell large-10 large-offset-1">
 			<figure>
 				<img src="/images/column-info.jpg" alt="Demonstration of clicking on a table to see information about it's columns.">
-				<figcaption>In SQL Developer, if we click on a table in our table tree, it will show us information about the columns in that table, including what type of data is allowed.</figcaption>
+				<figcaption>In DBeaver, if we click on a table in our table tree, it will show us information about the columns in that table, including what type of data is allowed.</figcaption>
 			</figure>
 		</div>
 	</div>